junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean glances at him through the rear mirror from time to time, until he finally can't keep holding his tongue.
 "You alright there, Cas?
 Need anything?"

 Cas takes his hands away from his temples slowly, just to keep his whole posture still and controlled.
-"I'm fine," he answers.
+"I'm fine," he answers gravely.

 Dean squints at him, finding his shoulders strained from the control.
 The crinkles between the angel's eyebrows are knitted into deep lines from frowning for too long.